themrleon/luckfox-pico-mini-b/README.md

 ```
 <img width="509" height="566" alt="image" src="https://github.com/user-attachments/assets/9dd0d830-4715-4a09-ba08-29721a95007b" />

+# How to transfer files to/from pico
+There are many ways, here are some handy ones.

+## Using network
+First make sure to have an SSH server installed, on the Ubuntu images it's already by default, on Buildroot select `openssh` and related tools server in the menu.
+SSH enables SFTP too, so you can use Filezilla or any other client to connect to pico (port 22) or for a command line only solution with `scp <source> <destination>`:
+* Copy local `file.txt` to pico as **root** user, to `/root` folder: `scp file.txt root@172.32.0.70:`
+* Copy local `file.txt` to pico as **pico** user, to `/home/pico/luckfox` folder: `scp file.txt pico@172.32.0.70:luckfox`

+## Using external USB flash disk
+Put pico in USB host mode then connect a USB flash disk and mount, ex: `sudo mount /dev/sdb1 /mnt/mydrive`

+## Using custom overlay
+Use a custom folder that will end up inside pico images, follow [this](#custom-overlay).

 # How to connect via ADB
 Using the USB cable and in device mode, setup the RNDIS interface with `172.32.0.100`, and:
 ```bash